Reader: Frequently Asked Questions

 How do I unsubscribe from an email newsletter subscribed to my Reader custom email address?

 You can unsubscribe from an email newsletter in Reader the same way you would in your email client: by opening the email, navigating to the bottom, and finding an unsubscribe link.
-It's on our roadmap to detect newsletter subscriptions and add them to the Manage feeds to make this process easier.
+On web, you can also use the Unsubscribe

 How do I find email newsletters that I'm subscribed to in Reader?